Probation

 AUTOMATIC EXPUNGEMENT:

-Automatic expungement applies to all juvenile offenses except:
+Automatic expungement applies to all juvenile adjudications after June 30, 2021 except:

 Automatic expungement occurs:

-• one year after the date on which the Court successfully discharged the child and his/her parents, guardian, or custodian – whichever is later.
+- one (1) year after the date on which the Court discharged the child and his/her parents, guardian, or custodian – whichever is later.

 To check the status of your automatic juvenile record expungement, please call 449-8072.